We are getting heavy orders so our normal week or so

 Beano Boost requires optional power jack in order to use any power supply.
 Power jack is optional because it works and sounds best with a battery.
 If you get the power jack option, then we can also sell you a nice quiet power supply for it.
 No reverse polarity issues on the power jack, normal 9V boss type will work.
 We don't just add a power jack, as that would be pretty noisy, we also add power filtering circuitry to the power jack connection to reduce power supply noise.
 Please use only an ISOLATED power supply with these pedals, sharing power will cause noise and other issues.

-The optional on/off volume pot allows disconnecting the battery by turning the volume all the way down.
+on/off volume pot allows disconnecting the battery by turning the volume all the way down.
 Then you can leave the pedal in your pedalboard without having to worry about unplugging the input cable to keep the battery from draining.
 This is not available on the Mini Beano Boost as it does not use a battery.

 New for 2013!
 MINI BEANO BOOST